 Your contract at Pleyade

 You are hired and employed directly by Pleyade.
 There will be no temporary employment agency that takes profits from you.

 Pleyade treats her people thoughtfully.
-She valuates the balance between work, further training and private life.
-To maintain that balance it starts with financial security.
-That is why Pleyade gives you a contract based on fulltime, which means 36 hours a week with a maximum of 5 consecutive working days, after which at least 2 days off.
+Pleyade values the balance between work, further training and private life.
+The basis for maintaining that balance is financial security.
+That is why Pleyade gives you a contract based on fulltime, which means 36 hours a week with a maximum of 5 consecutive working days, after which you will get at least 2 days off.
 Each year of experience is rewarded with an extra periodical, as the table below shows.

 When you finish the Eduployment program and your ambition is to work in care management, you may want to apply for participation in the Pleyade Management Talent Program.
 Or if you want to switch to a position in the hospital, psychiatry or first line care, Pleyade can also help you.
 There are multiple options for personal growth.
-Of course you can combine training with your work as a nurse at Pleyade.
+At Pleyade, you can also combine training with your work.